-The business is building the world's 1st ever Fully Integrated and Comprehensive Ecosystem of Solar PV Manufacturing, with ultimate objective of producing world's low-cost green hydrogen at Mundra.
-This year, we have become the first Indian company to start the backward integration beyond solar cell manufacturing, by starting the pilot for Ingot and Wafer slicing lines.
-This pilot line is a part of a planned 2 GW Wafer manufacturing setup that Adani Solar will soon dedicate to the country-the first such attempt in India.
+The business is building the world's 1st ever Fully control of Mumbai International Airport Limited (MIAL), Integrated and Comprehensive Ecosystem of Solar PV which is India's second busiest airport by both passenger Manufacturing, with ultimate objective of producing and cargo traffic. world's low-cost green hydrogen at Mundra.
+This year, we have become the first Indian company to start the The business' seven operational airports account for 23% backward integration beyond solar cell manufacturing, of the total air traffic in India and control over 50% of the by starting the pilot for Ingot and Wafer slicing lines.
+This nation's top domestic routes.
+The business envisions the pilot line is a part of a planned 2 GW Wafer manufacturing redefining of the city-airport relationship, building shared facilities that cater to the ever evolving global travel, life setup that Adani Solar will soon dedicate to the country-the first such attempt in India. and work requirements.